 Ambiguous Columns in MySQL Cross Join

-The above query works perfectly as long as the column names from both tables (employ, and Department) are different.
-What happens if they had the same column names in both the tables?
+The above query works perfectly as long as the column names from both tables (employ and Department) differ.
+What happens if they have the same column names in both tables?
 Well, with the above-specified approach, you end up in a mess.
 Let us see how to resolve the issue.

 USE company; SELECT First_Name, Last_Name, Education, DeptID, DepartmentName, Standard_Salary, Yearly_Income, Sales FROM employ CROSS JOIN department;

 As you can see from the screenshot below, it is throwing an error: Ambiguous column DeptID.
-It is because the DeptID column is present in both the tables, and MySQL query doesn’t know which column you are asking it to display.
+It is because the DeptID column is present in both tables, and the MySQL Cross Join query doesn’t know which column you are asking it to display.

-To resolve this kind of issue, you regularly have to use the table name before the column name.
-The following query is using the ALIAS table name before the column names.
+To resolve this kind of issue, you must regularly use the table name before the column name.
+The following query uses the ALIAS table name before the column names.
 By this approach, we can inform the query that we are looking for DepID belonging to the department table.

 We can simply write the above query as: